mhiscox/agona/README.md

-# Agona - LLM Bidding Marketplace
+# agona - LLM Bidding Marketplace

 A real-time LLM bidding marketplace where multiple foundation models compete on price, latency, and quality to answer API calls.